WilliamDavis22/lecture0/README.md

 <span class="figcaption_hack">Characters extracted from the grid above</span>

-The recognizer model’s role is to take as input a single digit and predict which one it is from the set {1, 2, 3, 4, 5, 6, 7, 8, 9}.
+.
 It is a mostly convolutional network but the output is a fully connected layer with softmax activation.

 #### Data-set